swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 }
 ```

-A nonescapable type is not allowed to escape the local context:
+A nonescapable value is not allowed to escape the local context:
 ```swift
 // Example: Basic limits on ~Escapable types func f() -> NotEscapable {